veechau/EventRight/README.md

   - [ ] Only the events that are within current user's city are included
   - [ ] Bonus: Events displayed are based off of user's subscribed categories/bookmarks
 - [ ] Registration/Tickets
-  - [ ] Only registered/signed-in users are able to create new events
+  - [x] Only registered/signed-in users are able to create new events
   - [ ] Registered/signed-in users may add tickets to their cart
   - [ ] User Dashboard shows current user's purchased events
-  - [ ] Bonus: Warn user of conflicting times/events
 - [ ] Categories
   - [ ] Events and Categories have a many-to-many relationship
   - [ ] Categories will be used to sort, filter and search events